BlueBrain/snap/README.rst

 - edge positions and properties
 - detailed morphologies

-Most of BlueBrain SNAP methods return `pandas <https://pandas.pydata.org>`__ Series or DataFrames, indexed in a way to facilitate combining data from different sources (that is, by node or edge IDs).
+Most of Blue Brain SNAP methods return `pandas <https://pandas.pydata.org>`__ Series or DataFrames, indexed in a way to facilitate combining data from different sources (that is, by node or edge IDs).

-Among other dependencies, BlueBrain SNAP relies on BlueBrain Project provided libraries:
+Among other dependencies, Blue Brain SNAP relies on Blue Brain Project provided libraries:

 - `libsonata <https://github.com/BlueBrain/libsonata>`__, for accessing SONATA files
 - `NeuroM <https://github.com/BlueBrain/NeuroM>`__, for accessing detailed morphologies